pollfish/docs/android/universal.md

 ### 4\.
 Add Pollfish jar or aar library to your project

+Download Pollfish Android SDK or reference it through jCenter().

 **+jar: +**

 Add Pollfish jar to your project libraries